Jordan McFarlane-Archer

-Jordan Junior McFarlane-Archer (born 11 November 1993) is an English former professional footballer who plays as a forward for club Stourbridge.
+Jordan Junior McFarlane-Archer (born 11 November 1993) is an English former professional footballer who played as a forward.

 McFarlane-Archer spent his early career with a multitude of non-League clubs, including: Chasetown, Coleshill Town, Cradley Town, Tipton Town, Tividale, Redditch United, Boldmere St. Michaels, Bedworth United and Stourbridge.
 He turned professional after being signed to Chester in October 2017 and then entered the English Football League with a move to Bury in July 2018.
 From Bury, he was loaned out to Maidenhead United and Southport, before joining Port Vale after Bury were expelled from the Football League in August 2019.
 Having failed to break into the Vale first team, he was loaned to Stockport County in January 2020.
 He signed for Boston United in September 2020 and moved on to Southport two months later.
 He spent a year out of the game before he signed with Stourbridge in August 2025.